shashanknenar/shashanknenar/README.md

 ### Hi there 👋
 ### Welcome to my Github Profile
 ### I'm Shashank, a pre final year Engineering student interested in exploring modern technologies like Machine learning and Deep learning.
 Proven skills in Web development and Python makes me fascinate about the applications of ML in Web development like automated coding or usage of chatbots in the websites.
-Currently doing my research internship at National Institute of Technology, Karnataka exploring various NLP techniques to find the Hate speech and offensive content in Indo-European languages.

 Catch me on LinkedIn for my profile and let's get connected :)